 Evaluation is critical to Friends of the Children's success.
 Friends of the Children–Portland is part of a randomized-controlled trial (RCT) study, the 'gold standard' of research.

-Over a 3-year enrollment period, Friends of the Children chapters observed over 2,000 children attending public schools in Boston, New York, Portland, and Seattle.
-Teachers completed questionnaires and, using this information and a standardized rating system, Friends staff and school personnel identified the top 25% of children at high risk for and low protection against adjustment problems in adolescence.
-Children were then randomly assigned to either the “intervention” group (those with a Friend) or to the “control” group (those without).
+Over a 3-year enrollment period, Friends of the Children chapters observed over 2,000 children attending public schools in Boston, New York, Portland and Seattle.
+Teachers completed questionnaires and, using this information and a standardized rating system, Friends staff and school personnel identified the top 25 percent of children facing multiple systemic obstacles for and low protection against adjustment problems in adolescence.
+Children were then randomly assigned to either the “intervention” group (those with a Friend) or the “control” group (those without).

 The goal of the RCT is to continue this study over the youths' 12 years in the Friends of the Children program, following youth through important transitions into middle and high school and on to early adulthood.

 Youth with a Friends are more likely to:

 This RCT is the only one of its kind measuring the long-term implications of a relationship-based, child-focused intervention spanning the K-12 school years for children who face systemic obstacles and who have lived through a lot of trauma.
 Results from the study have the potential not only to expand Friends of the Children services and improve youth development programs nationally but also to change policy on how our country invests in the success of our highest priority children.